Project Excalibur: X-ray lasers

 To produce the required conditions, a huge amount of energy needs to be delivered extremely rapidly.
-It has been demonstrated that something on the order of 1watt per atom is needed to provide the energy required to produce an X-ray laser.
+It has been demonstrated that something on the order of 1 watt per atom is needed to provide the energy required to produce an X-ray laser.
 Delivering so much energy to the lasing medium invariably means it will be vaporized, but the entire reaction occurs so rapidly this is not necessarily a problem.
 It does imply such systems will be inherently one-shot devices.

 Finally, another complication is that there is no effective mirror for X-ray frequency light.
 In a common laser, the lasing medium is normally placed between two partial mirrors that reflect some of the output back into the medium.
 This greatly increases the number of photons in the medium and increases the chance that any given atom will be stimulated.
 More importantly, as the mirrors reflect only those photons traveling in a particular direction, and the stimulated photons will be released in the same direction, this causes the output to be highly focused.

 Lacking either of these effects, the X-ray laser has to rely entirely on stimulation as the photons travel through the medium only once.
 To increase the odds that any given photon causes stimulation, and to focus the output, X-ray lasers are designed to be very long and skinny.
 In this arrangement, most of the photons being released naturally through conventional emissions in random directions will simply exit the medium.
 Only those photons that happen to be released traveling down the long axis of the medium have a reasonable chance of stimulating another release.
 A suitable lasing medium would have an aspect ratio on the order of 10,000.
 (Note: For comparison, a standard US #5 rebar is 5/8 of an inch across.
 A standard 20 foot length thus has an aspect ratio of (20 x 12) / (5/8) = 384.
 Thus the required aspect ratio of a laser medium is more on the order of an extremely thin fibre than common objects.)